jeffreyyoung/metabase_custom/docs/administration-guide/08-configuration-settings.md

 How you’d like to refer to this instance of Metabase.

 ### Site URL
-The base URL of this Metabase instance.
+The base URL of this Plena Data instance.
 The base URL is used in emails to allow users to click through to their specific instance.
 Make sure to include http:// or https:// to make sure it’s reachable.

 ### Report Timezone
 The **report timezone** sets the default time zone for displaying times.
 The timezone is used when breaking out data by dates.